quantiota/SKA-quantitative-finance/market_learns_as_ska.md

 **Summary:**

-> The SKA framework reveals that the market is not modeled — it is a learner.
+> The SKA framework reveals that the market is not a modeled system but a learner.
-> Price evolution mirrors SKA’s entropy dynamics because both arise from the same universal principle: forward-only knowledge accumulation through entropy reduction.
+> Its price evolution mirrors SKA’s entropy dynamics, both governed by the same     universal process of forward-only knowledge accumulation through entropy reduction.